FOREX-Euro climbs after ECB's Draghi says no deflation in euro zone

 Leaving the main monetary policy rate at 0.25 percent did not immediately spark the short-covering rally that saw the euro zone currency climb against the U.S. dollar, yen, and sterling.

 The market was largely betting the other way on the ECB, expecting either a rate cut or a strong signal from Draghi that this was a prospect.
-It got neither and that set off the euro’s short-covering rally to hit a one-week high of $1.36190 before drifting down to $1.35865, still a gain of 0.40 percent against the U.S. dollar, according to EBS data.
-The euro hit a two-month low on Monday.
+It got neither and that set off the euro’s short-covering rally to hit a one-week high of $1.36190, up 0.56 percent, against the U.S. dollar, according to EBS data.
+The euro hit a two-month low on Monday

-A bigger-than-expected fall of 20,000 new claims for U.S. unemployment benefits did little to help underpin the U.S. dollar.
+A bigger-than-expected fall of 20,000 new claims for U.S. unemployment benefits to a seasonally adjusted 331,000 did little to help underpin the U.S. dollar.
 The U.S. trade deficit widened to $38.7 billion in December as exports fell and imports rose.

-While the U.S. data was mixed, the ECB’s decision to wait for more economic data before acting on stimulus raised questions about the euro zone’s recovery despite its already ultra-low borrowing costs meant to push up prices.
+While the U.S. data was mixed, the ECB’s decision to wait for more economic data before acting on what kind of stimulus it might take raised questions about the euro zone’s recovery despite its already ultra-low borrowing costs meant to push up prices.

-Euro zone inflation fell to just 0.7 percent last month and retail sales on Wednesday were disappointing, but recent business sentiment surveys have been more positive, offering the ECB some room to maneuver on policy.
+Euro zone inflation fell to just 0.7 percent last month and retail sales numbers on Wednesday were disappointing but recent business sentiment surveys have been more positive, offering the ECB some room to manoeuvre on policy.

 “On the crosses, it’s all about relative rate differentials for the rest of the year.
 We are comfortable with short trades with the euro against other European currencies.
 European rates will remain low, while rates in the U.K., Norway and Sweden should rise,” he added.